Meir Simcha of Dvinsk: Works

-Rabbi Meir Simcha authored Ohr Somayach (or Ohr Sameiach) ("The delighted, or happy, light", a play on his name, possibly derived from Proverbs 13:9), a collection of novellae on Maimonides' Mishneh Torah.
-His approach is highly original, gathering material from the breadth of Jewish religious literature to approach difficult contradictions in Maimonides' main work of Jewish law.
-It was published during his lifetime and immediately became popular.

-Other works, novellae on the Talmud and responsa, did not have the same impact but are still used for reference.

-His main contribution to Jewish philosophy was to be posthumous.
-His pupil Menachem Mendel Zaks published Meshech Chochma ("The Price of Wisdom", Meshech is the acronym of Meir Simcha Kohen, and the words derive from Job 28:18), which contains novellae on the Torah, but very often branches off into questions of Jewish philosophy.
-He is often quoted as having predicted the Holocaust in a statement in this work: "They think that Berlin is Jerusalem...from there will come the storm winds that will uproot them".

 Ohr Somayach yeshivas

-In the late 1970s several baal teshuva yeshivas under Haredi Judaism auspices were founded and chose to honor the memory of Rabbi Meir Simcha of Dvinsk by calling themselves by his pen name for his work "Ohr Somayach".
-The first was the yeshiva Ohr Somayach, Jerusalem in Israel, and another was Ohr Somayach, Monsey in the United States.
+In the late 1970s, several baal teshuva yeshivas under Haredi auspices were founded and chose to honor the memory of Meir Simcha of Dvinsk by naming their institutions after his pen name "Ohr Somayach".
+The first of these was the yeshiva Ohr Somayach, Jerusalem in Israel, and another was Ohr Somayach, Monsey in the United States.
 Other branches were established in Toronto and Montreal in Canada, and in Detroit, Los Angeles, and Philadelphia.
-Worldwide, branches, all bearing the name Ohr Somayach, are Ohr Somayach, South Africa, London in the United Kingdom, Kiev in the Ukraine, and Sydney in Australia.
+Other branches worldwide bearing the name Ohr Somayach are Ohr Somayach, South Africa, and those in London in the United Kingdom, Kiev in Ukraine, and Sydney in Australia.